 By the time of the home micro, programmers were ambitiously attempting to recreate sports in a somewhat realistic manner (given the limitations of the machines), but most of the tennis games were woeful.

 Match Point bucked the trend, with a fairly decent representation of a court and some surprisingly fast gameplay.
-Although it only had a single ‘swing racket’ control, it did enable you to change the nature of your shots depending on when you hit the ball, and you could provide extra power through striking it while moving forwards.
+Although it only had a single ‘swing racket’ control, it did enable you to change the nature of your shots depending on when you hit the ball, and you could provide extra power by striking it while moving forwards.
 You could say it was an 8-bit smash!
 (If you were into rubbish jokes.)

 4) Super Tennis (1991, SNES)